dojo/docs/dojox/grid/EnhancedGrid.rst

 Nested Sorting
 ==============

 This feature enhances the single sorting feature of base DataGrid.
 Nested sorting allows users to sort on one or more columns concurrently and also control the sort direction and order.
+Finally, columns can be removed from the sort without disturbing the rest of the sort.

 Usage
 -----